retroelec/T-HMI-C64/README.md

   (however please be aware that you could overwrite an already installed specfic Arduino core, see also next chapter):
   make install

-### Compile code (optional for T-HMI and Waveshare ESP32-S3-LCD-2.8, mandatory for T-Display S3 AMOLED)
+### Compile code (optional for T-HMI, Waveshare ESP32-S3-LCD-2.8 and CYD, mandatory for T-Display S3 AMOLED)

 First adapt the file Makefile and choose